idekCTF 2022: NMPZ (OSINT)

 • Bollards!
 These ones are bright yellow with a diagonally pointed top, and a white reflector:

-GeoHints Icelandic bollard
+Icelandic bollard in geohints.com

 This character will be an underscore (_), since the population of Iceland is 376,000 (2022).